We’ve now officially been in a State of Emergency for a month here in Portugal (although, we self-isolated a couple of weeks before that).

 Health and fitness-wise, we’re so grateful that here in Portugal we’re able to go outside to exercise.
 There’s a nice walk to a leafy green park that we do twice a day, and friends of ours invited us to workout online with them.

-Being able to get fresh air and move our bodies each day has been a lifesaver (in many places right now, you’re not allowed outside to exercise.
+Being able to enjoy outdoor activities each day while remaining socially distanced has been a lifesaver (in many places right now, you’re not allowed outside to exercise.
 More on that below).

 There’s a large selection of healthy (and not so healthy) food at the grocery stores, and shopping is a very relaxed, civil affair.